 Home Suite Hope recognizes that it is difficult to focus on your goals for the future when you are distracted by your present circumstances.
 ReStart Halton is a one year program with the main goal to assist families stabilize and build a firm foundation to begin working towards their goals and self-sufficiency.
 Families are supported in various ways such as securing a rental unit, obtaining child care, learning of the resources in the area, and access to life skills workshops.

 All participants enter into the Home Suite Hope program through the ReStart Halton program.
-Upon the 4th month of the program, participants are able to begin pursuing two paths: StepForward or Homeward Bound Halton.
-The participant may also choose to use the year to stabilize and then pursue other goals outside of Home Suite Hope.
+Upon the 4th month of the program, participants are able to begin pursuing Homeward Bound Halton or may also choose to use the year to stabilize and then pursue other goals outside of Home Suite Hope.

 Homeward Bound Halton